-Working as a firefighter was probably one of my earliest childhood dreams.
-I grew up watching shows like Rescue 911, and—like most kids—I loved the bright red trucks (i.e. fire apparatus), the lights and sirens.
-I also liked the idea of being able to help people as a profession.
+Working as a firefighter was one of my earliest childhood dreams; I liked the idea of being able to help people as a profession.

-I eventually forgot about working for the fire service because I didn't think I could satisfy the athletic demands of the job.
-Today, I still see the physical aspect of firefighting as something I must work very hard to develop; however, I've also come to see other important aspects of the job that I'm already very good at.
+As I matured, I didn't think I could satisfy the athletic demands of the job, and so I turned away from it.
+Today, I still see the physical aspect of firefighting as something I must work very hard to develop; however, I've also come to see other important aspects of the fire service that I'm already very good at.

 Finally, I'm in excellent physical health.
 Although I wasn't a star athlete growing up, I know how to eat properly, and I exercise daily.
 I've made great progress in strength and conditioning through consistent weightlifting and running.

-I have leadership experience from my time at Ontracc, a media development company that I started with two partners in 2009.
-The three of us were incredibly optimistic going into the venture—we had written down business plans and ideals, and we believed we were united around those plans.
+My most valuable leadership experience was from my time at Ontracc, a media development company that I started with two partners in 2009.
+The three of us were incredibly optimistic going into the venture.
+We had written down business plans and ideals, and we believed we were united around those plans.
 However, it was fascinating to see how each one of us translated the plans, ideals according to our own inclinations.
-So although we agreed on paper, we operated in a manner that was largely isolated, which led to infighting and inadequate progress in our work.
+So although we agreed on paper, we acted in a manner that was isolated, which led to an inability to shape our own work.

 When I was growing up, my parents frequently took my brother and I to the Houston Museum of Natural Science.
 It was (and still is) a special place, and what I loved most about it were the programs they showed at the Wortham IMAX Theater.